 Australia 108 is an exhilarating new development perfectly positioned within Melbourne’s most desirable arts, dining and entertainment precinct at 70 Southbank Boulevard.
 The tower is 320 meters tall, making it the tallest residential building in the Southern Hemisphere.

-Key technical innovation
+Key technical innovations

 Change to coupled precast columns – quicker floor cycle times typically: